-12 Joint Summary of the Chairs, Special Meeting of the Council, August 31-September 1, 2005: Annex I, # 2 (e)
+&lt;sup>12 Joint Summary of the Chairs, Special Meeting of the Council, August 31-September 1, 2005: Annex I, # 2 (e)

-- 23. Exclusions: A concern has been expressed that the number of exclusions (for global and regional programs, for small grants and capacity building), and allocations that are not based on the performance indices (such as "targeted supplements" and group allocations) are too high, and that this may prevent the RAF from functioning as a "state of the art" performance-based allocation system. - 24.
+- 22. GEF Performance Indices: Representatives of the Least Developed Countries (LDCs) raised the concern that countries with lower capacity to perform would need higher funding to overcome capacity restraints, which is not recognized in the indices.
+Furthermore, countries that emerge from civil problems or conflicts may score low on performance but have an internationally recognized need to rebuild their societies and environment, with potentially high global environmental benefits.
+One country questioned whether the weights related to governance are sufficiently high to enable the RAF to allocate resources based on country performance. - 23.
+Exclusions: A concern has been expressed that the number of exclusions (for global and regional programs, for small grants and capacity building), and allocations that are not based on the performance indices (such as "targeted supplements" and group allocations) are too high, and that this may prevent the RAF from functioning as a "state of the art" performance-based allocation system. - 24.
 Co-funding: representatives from regions and countries where co-funding is traditionally lower than in other regions pointed to the problem that in their region co-funding usually requires more time to initiate and that this would pose problems for meeting the specific time-limits in the first phase of implementation of the Resource Allocation Framework.
 Co-funding requirements may influence the accessibility of funds under RAF. - 25.
 Legal Aspects and Guidance of the Conventions: especially in Conferences of the Parties to the conventions the issue has been raised whether the Resource Allocation Framework is in line with guidance of the conventions, and whether the GEF Benefits Index for Biodiversity is effective for determining the potential of each country to generate the global biodiversity benefits for the purposes of the Convention.
-The legal basis of the Resource Allocation Framework has been discussed in relation to the GEF role as a financial mechanism.13 - 26.
-Implementation and Organization: Countries have raised various issues regarding the (a) quality of information and assistance for countries to utilize their individual and / or group allocations in order to meet initial deadlines; (b) effect on country driven approaches and decision-making; (c) effect on GEF operations, country portfolio programming and project modality selection and design; (d) changes in the roles of the GEF Agencies, and civil society; (e) effect on transparency and predictability; and (f) assistance to countries related to the capacity to utilize RAF resources.
+The legal basis of the Resource Allocation Framework has been discussed in relation to the GEF role as a financial mechanism. - 26.
+Implementation and Organization: Countries have raised various issues regarding the (a) quality of information and assistance for countries to utilize their individual and / or group allocations in order to meet initial deadlines; (b) effect on country driven approaches, decision-making and participation; (c) effect on GEF operations, country portfolio programming and project modality selection and design; (d) changes in the roles of the GEF Agencies, and civil society; (e) effect on transparency and predictability; and (f) assistance to countries related to the capacity to utilize RAF resources.